 Vanilla extract gets expensive if you bake a lot and, with the holidays approaching, there is always that annoying discovery of an empty extract bottle.
-Never fear, you can easily make a cheap and never-ending bottle of vanilla extract!

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I want to purchase vanilla beans to make my own vanilla extract.
 I do not like imitation vanilla.
 I'm not sure of the quantity of beans to purchase so I was wondering what are other uses for these beans?

 By Judy from Mt.
 Pleasant, MI

 Various recipes here to choose from ;-) I am not sure what you would be able to use the beans for after you make the extract though :-(

 You leave the beans in the extract so you can make more!
 They will not go bad as the alcohol serves as a preservative.
 When I make it I use a 1/2 pint of vodka or very good brandy.
 Split 3 vanilla beans longwise but not all of the way through.
 Add to the liquor & shake.
 Put the bottle where you will see it & shake well a few times a week.
 It will take 2 to 6 months (sometimes longer) for your vanilla to 'make'.
 I made 2 bottles for my own use because when the 1st bottle gets low I can add more liquor to it & still have homemade vanilla to use while the 1st one 'makes' again.
 You can use the vanilla beans over & over again.
 So far, I have used the 1st bottle for 4 years, & the 2nd for 3 years.
 I have made a lot of homemade vanilla for Christmas & housewarmings & always get raves!

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.